 The reason this rule states you’ll need less income when you retire is that you’ll probably have fewer expenses in retirement.
 This rule assumes you may no longer have a mortgage, no dependents living at home to support, and no longer be putting money aside to save for retirement.
 As you can see, these are pretty broad assumptions.

 While the 80% rule of thumb may give you a quick estimate, it’s far from perfect.
-Some people may actually need even more money in retirement depending on what they plan on doing.
+Some people may need even more money in retirement, depending on what they plan on doing.
 Some may be looking to buy a new house, do extensive traveling, or may be faced with a medical condition that significantly increases health care expenses.

 Detailed Expense Method

 First, identify your retirement income sources.
 What is your estimated Social Security benefit?
 Will you be receiving a pension?
 And how much will you have saved for retirement?
-Then, think about what your expenses will look like.
+Then, think about what your future expenses could be.
 Will you still be paying off your mortgage in retirement?
 Will you be moving or making any large purchases?
-What is your life expectancy and how long does your money need to last?
+What is your life expectancy, and how long does your money need to last?
 And then don’t forget to account for inflation.

 What to Do When You Don't Have Enough